jonstoler/lua-toml/README.md

 <span></span>

-> Note: For the moment, dates are *not* supported, since there is no simple way to serialize them in lua.
+> Note: For the moment, a basic implementation of dates is under test.

 # License